 That was the case when I bought this vintage bowl years ago.

 It is currently filled with succulents but has also been an ice bucket and a catch-all basket in my mudroom for a while.

 My second rule while shopping vintage- buy useful things.

-For my home, I never pass on a trunk or a large vintage suitcase that is in good condition because I always need end tables and nightstands.
+I never pass on a trunk or a large vintage suitcase in good condition for my home because I always need end tables and nightstands.

 I use vintage suitcases all over my house and at my Airbnb.

 Sometimes a piece can really come to life when used in a new way, like the antique printer’s tray that I use to display air plants (I hold them in place with (tilly tacker glue).